You Only Gaussian Once: Controllable 3D Gaussian Splatting for Ultra-Densely Sampled Scenes: The Immersion v1.0 Dataset

 \subsection{Heterogeneous Multi-Sensor Acquisition System}

-To reflect the reality of production-level applications where multiple sensors are utilized for complementary data capture, Immersion v1.0 employs a heterogeneous suite of high-end imaging and ranging devices (see Table \ref{table_1}). \begin{itemize} \item Insta360 X5 Engine: Captures $7680 \times 3840$ panoramic video at 24 fps.
-We extract frames at 2 Hz and perform perspective re-projection to generate four $960 \times 960$ and two $1280 \times 960$ rectified views per panoramic timestamp. \item Osmo High-Dynamic Array: Utilizes four synchronized Osmo units recording at $3840 \times 2880$ (25 fps).
-Frames are sampled at 2 Hz and resized to $1440 \times 1080$ to provide high-resolution, low-noise perspective detail. \item SHARE SLAM S20 (Hybrid LiDAR-Visual): A dual-lens system capturing $876 \times 1168$ images at 2 Hz, synchronized with a LiDAR sensor capable of acquiring approximately 200,000 points per second.
-This provides the fundamental geometric "ground truth" for initial point cloud generation and SfM calibration. \end{itemize}
+To reflect production-level captures, Immersion v1.0 utilizes a synchronized suite of high-end sensors (Table \ref{table_1}): \begin{itemize} \item \textbf{Insta360 X5 Engine}: Captures $7680 \times 3840$ panoramic video (24 fps).
+Frames are extracted at 2 Hz and re-projected to generate four $960 \times 960$ and two $1280 \times 960$ rectified views per timestamp. \item \textbf{Osmo High-Dynamic Array}: Four synchronized units capturing $3840 \times 2880$ (25 fps), sampled at 2 Hz and resized to $1440 \times 1080$ for low-noise perspective detail. \item \textbf{SHARE SLAM S20}: A hybrid LiDAR-Visual system providing dual-lens images ($876 \times 1168$ at 2 Hz) synchronized with a 200k pts/sec LiDAR, yielding geometric ground truth for initial point clouds and SfM calibration. \end{itemize}